Michigan’s CPL (concealed pistol license) application requirements state that an applicant must be:

-- a legal resident of Michigan Michigan’s CPL application requirements state that an applicant must be a citizen of the United States, a legal resident of Michigan, and have resided in this state for not less than the 6 months.
-But, if you have a valid carry permit from the state you are moving from the 6-month waiting period is waived.
+- a legal resident of Michigan Michigan’s CPL application requirements state that an applicant must be a citizen of the United States, a legal resident of Michigan, and have resided in this state for not less than 6 months.
+But, if you have a valid carry permit from the state you are moving from, the 6-month waiting period is waived.

 You are considered a resident of this state once you have obtained a driver’s license, personal identification card, or register to vote in Michigan. (see the complete statute for military residency requirements).